|Subject Leader Mathematics||Mr J Cason|

 Key Stage 5

-Entry to the Advanced level course requires 7-9 on the Higher GCSE tier.
+Entry to this course requires a grade of 7-9 on the Higher GCSE tier.

 KS5 INTERNATIONAL BACCALAUREATE (IB) MATHEMATICS: APPLICATIONS & INTERPRETATIONS SYLLABUS

 Mathematics reveals hidden patterns that help us understand the surrounding world; it is the science that deals with the logic of shape, quantity and arrangement and distance.

 Our department aims to provide pupils with insights into many diverse areas of Mathematics while developing their problem-solving skills, helping them make both creative and efficient use of technology thus enabling them to communicate ideas and methods precisely and logically.

 IB Mathematics is offered in the Applications and Interpretations syllabus which is available at Standard Level (SL) and at Higher Level (HL).
 It is a 2 year course programme.